Estancia Times Documentary

 The "Corn Capital of Iloilo"

-Agriculture is the lifeblood of Batad.
-The municipality is proudly known as the "Corn Capital of Iloilo" owing to its roughly 600 hectares of corn plantations -- covering nearly half the town's land area.
-Corn is Batad's official OTOP (One Town, One Product), and average corn production reached a high of 16,900 metric tons in 2019, according to the Municipal Agricultural Office.
+Agriculture is the absolute lifeblood of Batad.
+The municipality is proudly known across Western Visayas as the "Corn Capital of Iloilo" owing to its roughly 600 to 900 hectares of hyper-productive corn plantations, which blanket nearly half the town's total land area.

 Cornhusk Cottage Industry